scrabbletank/farhome-rules/rulesdoc.md

 #### Signature Move
 *Requires 10th Level*

 Choose a maneuver you know with a Level requirement of 7 or lower.
-This maneuver can be used once every turn, and you add 1 superior die to the roll.
+This maneuver can be used once every turn, and you have expertise for rolls with that maneuver.

 #### Overwatch
 *Requires proficiency in Perception, 8th Level*